- National Statistic: yes

 Other effects of the coronavirus pandemic will feature implicitly in existing source data – for example additional expenditure on health services, or reduced tax receipts.Back to table of contents

 (Relevance is the degree to which statistics meet the current and potential needs of users.)

 We held consultations in 2016 and 2017 to gather information about the requirements of users and feedback on the 2017 publication.
-We hold regular working group meetings with producers and users of similar statistics and work collaboratively to improve methods and ensure harmonisation.
+We hold regular working group meetings with producers and users of similar statistics twice a year, and work collaboratively to improve methods and ensure harmonisation.
 There is wide support for the completeness, consistency and comparability between countries and regions that the publication provides.

 It is sometimes difficult to determine a suitable method for apportioning revenue and expenditure to countries and regions.
 We adopt the “who pays” and “who benefits” principles, which are described in the Concepts and definitions subsection.
 There may be instances where certain uses of our data are restricted by conceptual approaches.
 For example, Air Passenger Duty may be considered an indirect tax, placing the burden on passengers.
 During recent improvements to the way that we process the data, we presented stakeholders with two views of the data: one apportioning revenue to the location of airports and one apportioning revenue to home regions of passengers.
 Our stakeholders found the view from the location of airports more useful, and so we opted to use this going forward.

 In some cases, revenue or expenditure are not directly attributable to countries and regions.
 In others, geographical data relating to the activity that raises the revenue or expenditure are unavailable.
 Under these circumstances, a proxy is used.
 Many such items are apportioned by population or gross value added (GVA).

 (Accuracy is the absence of systematic errors that will always cause estimated values to deviate from true values in the same direction.
 The main sources of error are described and assessed here.)